micoluo/LeetCode/README.md

 1. Navigate to Your Project Directory: cd /path/to/your/project

-2. Initialize a Git Repository: git init
+2. Initialize a Local Git Repository: git init

 3. Create a `.gitignore` File: